-Professor Gingerich has been vice president of the American Philosophical Society (America's oldest scientific academy) and he has served as chairman of the US National Committee of the International Astronomical Union.
-He has been a councilor of the American Astronomical Society, and he helped organize its Historical Astronomy Division.
-In 2000 he won the Division's Doggett Prize for his contributions to the history of astronomy.
-The AAS awarded him their Education Prize for 2004.
+Gingerich has been vice president of the American Philosophical Society—America’s oldest scientific academy—and he has served as chairman of the U.S. National Committee of the International Astronomical Union.
+He has been a councilor of the American Astronomical Society, where he helped organize its Historical Astronomy Division.

 For some years he served as consultant to the eminent designer Charles Eames, and he was an advisor for Cosmic Voyage, an Imax film at the National Air and Space Museum.
 He has given the George Darwin Lecture (the most prestigious lecture of the Royal Astronomical Society), and in 1999 an Advent sermon at the National Cathedral in Washington.
 A world traveler, he has successfully observed twelve total solar eclipses.

 Besides nearly 600 technical or educational articles and reviews, Gingerich has written more popularly on astronomy in several encyclopedias and journals.
 Two anthologies of his essays have appeared, The Great Copernicus Chase and Other Adventures in Astronomical History from Cambridge University Press, and The Eye of Heaven: Ptolemy, Copernicus, Kepler.
 He published God’s Universe, the William Belden Noble Lectures at Harvard in 2005.
 At Harvard he taught “The Astronomical Perspective,” a core science course for non-scientists, which at the time of his retirement in 2000 was the longest-running course under the same management at Harvard.Read Full Bio